-Minnesotans storm liquor stores, worried that they won't be 'essential services'
+Minnesotans storm liquor stores, and an 'essential' debate emerges

 “It was mayhem,” said Judd Greenagel, owner of Liquor Boy in St. Louis Park, which experienced the highest sales in its eight-year history.

-“People were tripping over each other and breaking things,” said Brenda Visnovec, manager of the Lakeville municipal liquor stores.
+“People were tripping over each other and breaking things,” said Brenda Visnovec, manager of Lake-ville’s municipal liquor stores.
 “As it got closer to the governor’s 2 p.m. speech, you could see the hordes of people coming in.”

 Shoppers got so out of control that municipal stores in Lakeville, Edina, Brooklyn Center, Elk River and Columbia Heights closed temporarily.